-Abstract - Increasing the implication of growing data generated by the Internet of Things (IoT) brings the focus toward extracting knowledge from sensors' raw data.
-In the current cloud computing architecture, all the IoT raw data is transmitted to the cloud for processing, storage, and control things.
+Abstract- Increasing the implication of growing data generated by the Internet of Things (IoT) brings the focus toward extracting knowledge from the raw data derived from sensors.
+In the current cloud computing architecture, all the IoT raw data are transmitted to the cloud for processing, storage, and controlling things.
 Nevertheless, the scenario of sending all raw data to the cloud is inefficient as it wastes the bandwidth and increases the network load.
-This problem can be solved by Providing IoT Gateway at the edge layer with the required intelligence to gain the Knowledge from raw data to decide to actuate or offload complicated tasks to the cloud.
-This collaboration between cloud and edge called distributed intelligence.
+This problem can be solved by providing IoT Gateway at the edge layer with the required intelligence to gain the knowledge from raw data to decide whether to actuate or offload complicated tasks to the cloud.
+This collaboration between the cloud and the edge is called distributed intelligence.
 This work highlights the distributed intelligence concept in IoT.
-It presents a deep investigation of distributed intelligence between cloud and edge layers under IoT architecture, with an emphasis on its vision, applications, and research challenges.
-This work aims to bring the attention of IoT specialists to distributed intelligence and its role to deduce current IoT challenges such as availability, mobility, energy efficiency, security, scalability, interoperability, and reliability.
+It presents a deep investigation of distributed intelligence between the cloud and the edge layers under IoT architecture, with an emphasis on its vision, applications, and research challenges.
+This work aims to bring the attention of IoT specialists to distributed intelligence and its role to deduce current IoT challenges such as availability, energy efficiency, security, interoperability, and reliability.

-Index Terms- Distributed Intelligence; Internet of Things; Cloud Computing; Edge Computing; Smart Gateway; Machine Learning.
+Index Terms- Cloud Computing; Distributed Intelligence; Edge Computing; Internet of Things; Machine Learning; Smart Gateway.